BigPolarBear1/factorization/README.md

 To build: python3 setup.py build_ext --inplace</br>
 To run: python3 run_qs.py -keysize 50 -base 500 -debug 1 -lin_size 100_000 -quad_size 1</br></br>

-NFS related code is borrowed from (sieve(), trial()): https://github.com/basilegithub/General-number-field-sieve-Python (note: Very impressively written, helped me big time, thanks)
+NFS related code is borrowed from (sieve(), trial(), quadratic character related code): https://github.com/basilegithub/General-number-field-sieve-Python (note: Very impressively written, helped me big time, thanks)

 I've replaced the sieving portion in my PoC with the sieve function of the NFS algorithm.
 Need to fix the use of multiple quadratic coefficients again.
 But will do later.